praecipula/Stytch-interview/content/quickstart.md

 #### Install Stytch SDK and configure your API Keys

 ✅ Create a Stytch B2B Project in your [Stytch Dashboard](https://stytch.com/dashboard).
 At this stage it is sufficient to make your test organization permissive by supplying the required "name" and "slug" fields and using the defaults for the other configuration fields.
-In production, Stytch strongly recommends modifying your [organization's settings](https://stytch.com/docs/b2b/guides/multi-tenancy#organization-settings) to configure security to your set of expected authorization flows, but that's an exercise for another time.
+In production, Stytch strongly recommends modifying your [organization's settings](https://stytch.com/docs/b2b/guides/multi-tenancy#organization-settings) to configure security to your set of expected authorization flows.

 ✅ Install our Python SDK in your Flask environment: